-This is a no brainer that a lot of nonprofits are hopefully already doing.
+This is a no brainer, and is hopefully a tactic a lot of nonprofits are already doing.
 But did you know that there is a healthy population of professionals in transition that are considering volunteering as part of their job search?
-While this may be a short-term approach, it can give your organization a potentially huge boost by utilizing the skills and experience of a potential mentor and maybe even future board member for your organization.
-Where to reach out?
-LinkedIn, of course!
-With younger interns & volunteers Facebook will be your prime choice.
-Either way, don’t forget about Twitter either!
-And remember: these “temporary” professional volunteers may turn out to be your Board member or subscriber in the future!
+While this may be a short-term approach, it can give your organization a potentially huge boost by utilizing the skills and experience of a potential mentor and maybe even future board or staff member for your organization–not to mention the widened reach of their personal Instagram accounts and other social media channels.

 One data point concerning recruiting via social media: It was through LinkedIn that the United Way of Orange County found and contacted me!

 There is no one single definitive social media strategy for not-for-profit organizations because of these various potential objectives, but I wanted to point out that if you are only looking to utilize Facebook or Google in a narrow way, your organization really is missing out on the enormous potential that social media and online content can bring to your organization, including more fringe social channels, such as Pinterest.